Last updated 11/1/2024 by KK

 Of course, since it’s 'your currency to control,’ you could adjust the number of tokens, length of extensions, and ways students can gain or use tokens.

-While a token policy is most associated with specifications grading, it can be implemented in a course with a traditional grading scheme.
+While this type of token economy system is most associated with specifications grading, it can be implemented in a course with a traditional grading scheme.
 For example, it could replace your current policy for late and missed work.
 (Specifying such a policy in your syllabus is required by By-Laws, Rules and Regulations of the University Senate, II.E.2, Responsibility for Academic Assessment of Students.)
 In the context of a late policy, a token system is often called a “late bank,” but the concept is the same.

 Benefits